Wednesday, February 25, 2026

 SANTA FE, New Mexico — A controversial climate bill that seeks to embed greenhouse gas reduction targets into state law narrowly cleared its first legislative hurdle this week.
 Lawmakers debated with competing visions of economic stability and environmental protection.

 Once approved, the bill would codify pollution reduction goals set by Gov. Michelle Lujan Grisham’s 2019 executive order into statute.
-The goals include cutting emissions 45 percent below 2005 levels by 2030, 75 percent by 2040, and total zero emission by 2050.
+The goals include cutting emissions by 45 percent below 2005 levels by 2030, by 75 percent by 2040, and achieving net-zero emissions by 2050.

 Lawmakers push climate urgency

-Proponents said the bill is an important step to protect public health and sustained state’s long-term prosperity.
+Proponents said the bill is an important step toward protecting public health and sustaining the state’s long-term prosperity.

 “These goals aren’t just aspirational — they’re an investment in our future,” said Senate Pro Tempore Mimi Stewart (D-Albuquerque), the bill’s sponsor.

-He argued the legislation gives New Mexico tools for planned, responsible emissions reduction without abandoning jobs.
+He argued that the legislation provides New Mexico with tools for planned, responsible emissions reduction without sacrificing jobs.

 Supporters of the measure also stressed the rising costs associated with climate-driven disasters and pollution.
-They argued that early action can avoid far greater economic damages down the road.
-Statistics on the impact of climate change for the next 20 years, they said, could cost New Mexico nearly $294 billion in infrastructure losses, health impacts, and disaster response.
+They argued that early action can prevent far greater economic losses in the future.
+Statistics on the impact of climate change over the next 20 years, they said, could cost New Mexico nearly $294 billion in infrastructure losses, health impacts, and disaster response costs.

 Critics warn of economic harm

 But critics — including the three Senate Republicans on the committee — slammed the proposal.
-They argued the bill is a threat to the state’s economy, particularly in oil, gas, agriculture and construction sectors.
+They argued that the bill threatens the state’s economy, particularly in the oil, gas, agriculture, and construction sectors.

 “Passing this legislation will kill New Mexico’s economic future,” said Sen. Larry Scott (R-Hobbs).